COLLEGE OF EDUCATION & HUMAN SCIENCES

 - Crowdfunding – There are many exciting projects seeking support in the College and across the University!
 Visit the Bullmarket to see what is new and join others across the globe doing the same.

-- Recruit College of Education students
+- Recruit College of Education and Human Sciences students

 - Sponsor an event: student recruitment events, send-off gatherings, alumni events, etc.

 - Share your story!
 Spend some time on campus and speak to classes about your experience in the industry, real-world classroom, etc.

 - Doug and Sandra Boulware SciTec Classroom

 - Pipes Foundation